FC SKVICh Minsk: History

-Lokomotiv finished in the relegation zone of the table in three of their four seasons in the Premier League; twice they were promoted after only one season, until they got stuck in the First League following relegation in 2008.
-In 2009, they reverted to their original name SKVICH Minsk.
+The club finished in the relegation zone of the table in three of their four seasons in the Premier League; twice they were promoted after only one season, until they got stuck in the First League following relegation in 2008.
+In 2009, they reverted to their original name SKVICh Minsk.

 Lokomotiv reached the final of the 2002–03 Belarusian Cup, losing to Dinamo Minsk.

-The club was dissolved after 2014 season.
+The club was dissolved after the 2014 season.